Gloucester was a gateway city for me, the first I came to know well.

 When studying for my A-Levels in the late 1990s, aged 16 to 18, it was Gloucester that I regularly passed through, where I killed time, wasted time, idly roamed, where I scuffed about waiting for buses.

 Here in Gloucester I would wait for the Number 94 onwards to college in Cheltenham or another back home to the Forest, permanently plugged into a Walkman or Discman.
 Here I bought my own first cassette single (Sheryl Crow) and CD album (Longpigs), pacing from HMV to Our Price to the second hand store Pulp with its scarily intense bespectacled owner.
-Here I would attend my first gig at Gloucester Guildhall (former Suede guitarist Bernard Butler, whose opening track You Just Know utterly blew me away).
+Here I would attend my first gig at Gloucester Guildhall (former Suede guitarist Bernard Butler, whose opening track You Just Know blew me away).
 It also had a great bookstore near the Cathedral with a basement and open air yard full of used hardbacks.

-The docks and quays had undergone major regeneration since my last visit, and this was an area I wanted to explore.
+The docks and quays had undergone major regeneration since my last visit, and it was an area I wanted to explore.
 My hope was that early morning light would be favourable for photographs.
 Tightly packed warehouses could help to create arching stretched shadows, alongside reflections on the water.
-Sadly this didn’t transpire and sunlight failed to pierce solidly overcast skies.
+Sadly this didn’t transpire and sunlight failed to pierce overcast skies.

 Still, there’s always charm and a certain peace to be found in a city beginning to wake up, the first people on the streets, the opening of stores.

 Familiar chain brand restaurants now pepper the new Gloucester Quays area, alongside designer clothes stores, a gym and cinema.
 It has a similar feel to Bristol’s waterfront and Cardiff Bay.
 While responsible for the city centre’s trade suffering, it adds a new dimension to the city and its nightlife.